algolia/magento/_src/faq.md

 This issue was resolved in version 1.6.0.
 Instruction how to upgrade can be found in [documentation](/magento/doc/m1/upgrade/).

+## I can see a spike in amount of indexing operations (like 10x the total number of records).
+What is the reason?

+The most probable reason is automatic import of products and it’s testing.
+Your store might use an automatic import extension / script to update the catalog either directly from their providers or your ERP system.
+It can automatically import new products, delete old products, update prices, stock availabilities and basically all information about products.

+This brings 2 issues to the extension:

+- The import “saves” all products during it’s import causing Algolia extension to propagate all those “saves” to Algolia.
+It basically means running a full reindex when the import runs.
+It gets more complicated when the import doesn’t do 1 “save” per product, but multiple “saves”.
+It updates stock and “save”, updates price and “save”.
+The extensions listens only on the “save” and each “save” is propagated to Algolia costing 1 indexing operation.
+- Some imports update data directly in database bypassing the “save” mechanism.
+So the Algolia extension is not aware of those changes (no “save” event propagated by Magento) and therefore it doesn’t reflect the changes and customer needs to manually run a full reindex after each import.

 ## Why are images not showing up?

 Since Algolia is displaying results without going through the backend of magento, at indexing time we need to generate a link for the url.
 What magento give you when you are asking for this url is the url of the cached and resized image that you need to display.